-When doing these exercises (for the most part) you remain of the floor which lessens the threat to your nervous system because you have the stability of being on the ground.
+When doing these exercises (for the most part) you’ll remain on the floor which lessens the threat to your nervous system because you have the stability of being on the ground.
 Less threats to your nervous system means less pain.

-And as discussed in point 2, there’s huge fear avoidance of movement when it come to back pain and being down of the floor will help you overcome this.
+And as discussed in point 2, there’s huge fear avoidance of movement when it comes to back pain and being down of the floor will help you overcome this.

-These exercises may seem a little strange, but after doing them for a couple of weeks your back and body will feel better.
+These exercises are strange, but after doing them for a couple of weeks your back and body will feel better.
 Don’t worry, you’ll be the coolest person at the gym.
-Just brush off those stares like water off a ducks back.
+Just brush off those stares like water off a duck’s back.

 4. Body weight stretches